xack20/OJ-s_Solution_Extractor/README.md

 # Disclaimer

-* Dont use this script unnecessarily and many times.
+* Dont use these script unnecessarily many times.
 * I have no intension to put programmers / OJ's server in trouble.